 In such cases, it helps to know the 4 times table up to 4×20.
 The multiplication chart above gives you all the multiples of 4 from 4 x 11 to 4 x 20.
 Use it to learn the multiples of 4 till 4 x 20.

 Tips And Tricks To Learn The 4 Multiplication Table

 Memorizing the 4 times table can prove to be difficult for some children.
 They might need some help to learn the table of 4.
-Here are some tips and tricks that will make teaching and learning the multiplication table of 4 easy.
+Here are some tips, tricks and math games for kids that will make teaching and learning the multiplication table of 4 easy.